 We formulate correct mathematical models for the measurement noise and we develop new computational algorithms especially suited for using prior information about non-Gaussian noise.
 We show that these noise priors improve both the algorithms and the images, compared to the standard algorithms that are based on cruder models.

 Novel Use of Prior Information about Structure

-- Associate Professor Anders Bjorholm Dahl, DTU Compute.
+- Professor Anders Bjorholm Dahl, DTU Compute.